adriandelser/SceneBuilder/README.md

 - **Set Drone Paths**: Click once to place the starting point, and again to place the goal of an agent/drone.
 An arrow will automatically be drawn from start to goal.
 - **Move or adjust existing obstacles/drones**: Obstacles and drones can be moved by clicking and dragging.
 Drone start and goal points, as well as existing obstacle vertices can be moved in the same way.
 - **Switch between Obstacle and Drone Modes**: Press b to switch to building/obstacle mode.
 Press d to switch to drone/agent mode.
 Alternatively click the Switch button on the bottom left of the gui.
+- **Delete obstacles**: Select the obstacle and press delete or backspace.
+NOTE this is not yet available for drones.
 - **Remove unwanted points**: To remove unwanted points (either obstacle vertices or a drone start point), press escape.
 - **Undo drone/obstacle placement**: To remove the last obstacle or drone, press ctrl+z.
 - **Reset Scene**: To reset the scene to a blank canvas, click the Reset button in the gui.